frostney/tilelogic/README.md

 License
 -------
-Tilemap is public domain.
+Tilelogic is public domain.
 If this does not work for you, you can alternatively use the MIT license.